Mugiiwaraaa/DS-Project-3-Breast_Cancer_NN_Classifier/README.md

 # DS-Project-3-Breast_Cancer_NN_Classifier
-Classifying whether the tumor is 'Benign' or 'Malignant' .
+Classifying the primary cause of Breast Cancer by identifying if the tumor is 'Benign' or 'Malignant' .

 * Designed a model that predicts the chances of a patient having **Breast Cancer**.
 This is a small step towards how we can detect early symptoms of Breast Cancer which gives us a better chance of prevention.
 * Dataset - This particular dataset can be imported from the sklearn.datasets library or you can download it from the kaggle resource given below.